averbis/ruta-training/README.md

 # ruta-training
-Units and exercises for learning Apache UIMA Ruta
+Units and exercises for learning Apache UIMA Ruta.